 A camping saw is an investment that requires frequent maintenance.
 In addition to being less effective at cutting, dull and unclean blades increase the risk of fire and injury.

 The use of oil to keep the blade from rusting is essential for improved cutting performance and increased safety in the wilderness [1].
-Gun oil and WD-40 are two things that come to mind as often-used options for this task.
+I’ve often relied on gun oil or WD-40, both of which do the trick quite nicely.

-Store your saw in a dry and clean environment.
-It is preferable to use a sheath or protective cover to prevent accidental damage and to keep it from getting tangled with other gear.
+Furthermore, store your saw in a dry and clean environment.
+I recommend using a sheath or protective cover to prevent accidental damage and to keep it from getting tangled with other gear.

 How to Sharpen Your Saw Blades